srcreigh/srcreigh.github.io/src/poetry/shayla.markdown

 poured onto me&mdash;

 Your name sounds nice, in my words
-and in my mind, too, and I'm fine
+and in my mind, too, and I'm fine,
 but you'd frightened me&mdash;

-Every word now a friendly manner or more
+Every word is now a friendly manner or more&mdash;
 or and more and frightening&mdash;